 The art of crafting an outfit for a long flight is exactly that—an art.
-Obviously, comfort is priority number one given that you could very well be sitting for 10, maybe even 20 hours, depending on where you're headed.
+Obviously, comfort is priority number one since you could be sitting for 10, maybe even 20 hours, depending on where you're headed.
 There's also utility to keep in mind.
-We love to travel with a crossbody bag or fanny pack for this exact reason—not to mention packing space and, of course, style.
+We love to travel with a crossbody bag or fanny pack for this exact reason—not to mention packing space and style.
 Sure, you could wear pajamas (preferably the fancy, feathered kind) to the airport, but with so many designers transitioning to a more comfort-driven aesthetic during the pandemic, there are plenty of fashion-approved alternatives that look elevated and are soft and flexible like your go-to sleepwear.

-You'll Need: Ribbed Turtleneck + Matching Ribbed Pants + Fanny Pack
+You'll Need: Ribbed Top + Matching Ribbed Pants + Fanny Pack

 According to Nana Agyemang, the CEO of EveryStylishGirl and a social media editor who travels long-distance once a month, a comfortable set is a must for in-flight comfort.
 "Comfort is my top priority [when I fly], so I try to pick clothes that don't restrict me and give me freedom and space to move," Agyemang says.